cse110-sp21-group3/cse110-sp21-group3/admin/meetings/051721-sprint-1-retro.md

 - It was difficult connecting front-end to backend, and we are a bit stuck on how to make the process of journaling faster
 - Our dev team split up our front end pages evenly and we were able to split up the components based on each person's strengths
 - The design for the daily logs page is looking pretty good so far

+### Sad, Mad, Glad
+- workload and other factors outsie of class made it a little difficult working on the project
+- there wasn't too much done, due to some uncertainty about the tech as well as planning the specific implementation
+- were able to at least get started and have some basic functionalities down

 ### Action items
 - Work on indexedDB